 - When refinancing, a borrower may be eligible to cash out up to 75%.

 Investment Property Multifamily Financing

-For a purchase, Fannie Mae and Freddie Mac’s maximum multifamily financing loan-to-value ratios are 75% for 2-4 units.
-When refinancing, a borrower may be eligible to cash out up to 70% for 2-4 units.
+For a purchase, Fannie Mae and Freddie Mac’s maximum multifamily financing loan-to-value ratios are 75% for 2 to 4 units.
+When refinancing, a borrower may be eligible to cash out up to 70% for 2 to 4 units.

 Portfolio options are available with loan-to-values above 75% on multi-unit properties.
 Portfolio loan products are underwritten based on a more common sense approach to underwriting and vary on a case by case scenario.

 Multifamily Financing Often Require Reserves